Terveystalo

 Terveystalo (literally "health-house") is a Finnish private healthcare company.
 Terveystalo provides healthcare, work healthcare and hospital care services for private persons, corporations, insurance companies and the public sector in about 100 localities with about 180 locations all over Finland.

 History

-The history of Terveystalo dates back to the 1940s, when the oldest daughter companies of the concern were founded.
-Terveystalo started activities in 2001 when the concern was joined by Vaajakosen Lääkäriasema Oy and the Medipa Oy medical stations in Alajärvi, Kauhava and Härmä.
+The history of Terveystalo dates back to the 1940s, when the oldest daughter companies of the group were founded.
+Terveystalo started activities in 2001 when the group was joined by Vaajakosen Lääkäriasema Oy and the Medipa Oy medical stations in Alajärvi, Kauhava and Härmä.
 The company grew significantly from 2002 to 2007 when over a hundred corporate and business deals were made, and the company has continued to grow.
 The growth was partially influenced by the company being listed on Nasdaq Helsinki in early 2007.

 The largest business deal was made in June 2007 when Suomen Terveystalo Oyj acquired Medivire Työterveyspalvelut Oyj founded in 1995 for 127 million euro.
 After the deal Suomen Terveystalo Oyj became Finland's largest private healthcare company.
 In December 2007 Medivire Työterveyspalvelut Oy was renamed Suomen Terveystalo Työterveyspalvelut Oy, and Medivire Työterveyspalvelut was kept as an auxiliary name.